Groundup Features: Blessings in a Bag

 It’s a question that I have been sitting with for the last year, actually.
 I hope that we will build a City of Good together with the community that we journey alongside.
 I think for a really long time, it’s always been a “Giver” versus “Receiver” mindset and can be challenging when there are very traditional views towards what giving should look like.
 We always look for the “neediest” person, the most urgent needs, the most urgent causes, or cases that draw the most sympathy.

-I definitely want to build a more equitable table, where everyone is invited to the table with their solutions and to build a City of Good together
+I definitely want to build a more equitable table, where everyone is invited to the table with their solutions and to become a City of Good together

 BONUS cheeky question: Are you a coffee or tea person!